subhayudutta/Celebal-COE-Data-Science/Assignments/Week-11/Azure_Custom_Vision_Model.md

 ### Step 1: Creating a New Image Classification Project

-First, I log in to the Custom Vision Low-Code portal with your Azure account credentials.
-Then, created a new Image Classification project.
+First, I log in to the Custom Vision Low-Code portal with my Azure account credentials.
+Then, I created a new Image Classification project.
 ![Step 1](./Resources/New%20Project.png)

 ### Step 2: Uploading Images

-Then I start by uploading images to the project.
-Ideally, I uploaded them in an organized manner according to the images you will be tagging for image classification.
+Then I start uploading images to the project.
+Ideally, I uploaded them in an organized manner according to the images that will be tagged for image classification.
 ![Step 2](./Resources/Add%20Image.png)

 ### Step 3: Adding Images